 The Intervenors' interest in this case is two-fold.
 First, the application of Wis.
-Stat. § 227.10 (2m), created by 2011 Wisconsin Act 21 (Act 21), prohibits the Department of Natural Resources (DNR) from issuing permit conditions that are not explicitly allowed by statute or rule.
+Stat. § 227.10 (2m), created by 2011 Wisconsin Act 21 (Act 21), prohibits the Department of Natural Resources (DNR) from issuing permit conditions that are not explicitly allowed by statute or administrative rule.
 Second, Wis.
-Stat. §§ 227.11 (2)(a)1. and 2., also created by Act 21, provide that statutory preambles - declarations of legislative intent, purpose, findings, or policy, as well as descriptions of an agency's general powers or duties - are not to be used as a wildcard by agencies that cannot otherwise find explicit regulatory authority.
-There is nothing in Chapter 281 or elsewhere that explicitly permits DNR to require monitoring wells and collection of associated data as a condition for the high capacity well permit sought by New Chester Dairy, LLC and MS Real Estate Holdings, LLC ("New Chester Dairy").
+Stat. §§ 227.11 (2)(a)1. and 2., also created by Act 21, provide that statutory preambles - declarations of legislative intent, purpose, findings, or policy, as well as descriptions of an agency's general powers or duties - are not to be used as a regulatory wildcard by agencies that cannot otherwise find explicit statutory authority.

+There is nothing in Chapter 281 or elsewhere that explicitly permits DNR to require monitoring wells or the collection of associated data as a condition for the high capacity well permit sought by New Chester Dairy, LLC and MS Real Estate Holdings, LLC ("New Chester Dairy").
 The imposition of such conditions is therefore legally invalid.
-Moreover, New Chester Dairy's high capacity well is not unique and DNR will likely make similar findings that monitoring wells and related data collection and reporting are needed as conditions for other high capacity well permits.
+Of equal concern, New Chester Dairy's high capacity well is not unique and DNR will likely make similar findings contrary to law that monitoring wells and related data collection and reporting are needed as conditions for other high capacity well permits.

 Intervenors Wisconsin Manufacturers & Commerce, Dairy Business Association, Midwest Food Processors Association, and Wisconsin Potato and Vegetable Growers Association are trade associations whose members include dairy producers (small and large), potato and vegetable growers, food processors, and manufacturers.
 Their members own and operate high capacity wells that are necessary to conduct their businesses.
-Mandating those conditions on their members that are being imposed on New Chester Dairy will result in substantial and unnecessary costs.
+Mandating unlawful conditions on their members, including those that are being imposed on New Chester Dairy, will result in substantial and unfounded costs.

-This Court should make clear that statutory preambles do not provide agencies authority to impose permit conditions that are not explicitly provided for in relevant enabling legislation, in this case, those provisions in Chapter 281 enacted by the Legislature to regulate high capacity wells.
+This Court should make clear that the Legislature meant what it clearly said in Act 21: statutory preambles do not provide agencies authority to impose permit conditions that are not explicitly provided for in relevant enabling legislation, in this case, those provisions in Chapter 281 enacted by the Legislature to regulate high capacity wells.